rotbau/tkg-multicloud-poc/README.md

 ```
 ## vSphere Infrastructure Prepration

+- vCenter >= 6.7u3 or 7.0
+- DHCP subnet presented as vCenter Portgroup (VSS/VDS) for Kubernetes Management and Workload Clusters
+    - Recommend at least a /26
+    - Set aside at least 10 IPs that are part of this subnet (excluded from DHCP scope) that can be manually assigned for Kubernetes API VIP or Application VIP
+    - Example (Subnet 192.168.50.0/24, DHCP Scope 192.168.50.10-192.168.50.200, Usable IPs for VIP or LB 192.168.50.201-254)
 - Create Resource Group in vSphere Cluster for TKG VMs - leave settings at default
 - Create VM Folder for TKG VMs and Templates
 - Download Photon v3 Kubernetes v1.19.3 OVA - https://www.vmware.com/go/get-tkg